 Continue reading AWS CloudFormation YAML gotcha

-Proxmox 5.1’s version of the OVMF firmware contains two commits (2ac1730 and 147fd35) that are intended to mark the pagetables as read-only during startup.
+Proxmox 5 and 6’s version of the OVMF firmware includes two commits (2ac1730 and 147fd35) that are intended to mark the pagetables as read-only during startup.
+This was first seen in Proxmox 5.1.
 This conflicts with the OsxAptioFixDrv drivers in Clover, which expect to be able to modify the pagetables to remap memory:

 I’ve patched OVMF to revert the effect of these two commits, which allows macOS to boot again (I also tested it by booting Windows 10, which worked fine).
 If you just want to download the fixed .deb, skip to the end of the article, otherwise if you want to build it yourself, follow along with the instructions in the next section:

-Continue reading Patch OVMF to support macOS in Proxmox 5.1+
+Continue reading Patch OVMF to support macOS in Proxmox 5 and 6

 With the final release of Mojave, this tutorial is now out of date, see the new tutorial for installing Mojave instead!